 - What courses are offered?

 St. Norbert College conducts a qualifying pre-test and final exam, giving you credit upon successful completion of the course.
-The college registrar will send a transcript to any college or university.
-While some schools don't accept transfer credits as a policy, many prestigious colleges and universities do accept St. Norbert College Credit courses due to the history and reputation of our program.
-And naturally, we guarantee that credits earned in the College Credit Program will be applied toward degree requirements on the St. Norbert College campus.
+The registrar’s office will send a transcript to any college or university.
+While some schools don’t accept transfer credits as a policy, most colleges and universities do accept St. Norbert College credit courses due to the history and reputation of our program.
+And, naturally, we guarantee that credits earned in the College Credit Program will be applied toward degree requirements on the St. Norbert College campus.

 A dual credit course is a college course taken by a high school student for which the student earns both college and high school credit at the same time.
 College Credit dual credit courses are taught on the high school campus during high school hours.
 By participating in the College Credit Program, you can make substantial progress toward your college degree before finishing high school.

-There are 16 participating high school campuses in northeast Wisconsin and the Fox Valley.
+There are 14 participating high school campuses in northeast Wisconsin and Michigan’s Upper Peninsula.
 For a complete list of participating high schools, please visit the participating high schools page.

-Each winter, the teachers and counselors at College Credit Program participating high schools announce the following year's program.
+Each winter, the teachers and counselors at College Credit Program participating high schools announce the following year’s program.
 They conduct pre-testing at the high schools in February or March for English and mathematics courses.
-Each applicant must fill out a registration form, provide an updated transcript and take the appropriate pre-test.
+Each applicant must provide an updated transcript and take the appropriate pre-test.
 St. Norbert College selects participants based on the applicant’s overall GPA, past grades in the discipline and test scores.
-Once selected, the applicant works with his or her counselor to schedule the College Credit course for the following semester.
+Once selected, the applicant works with his or her counselor to schedule the college credit course for the following semester and fill out an online registration form.
 Payment for the course(s) is due during the first two weeks of the high school’s fall semester.

-Offered at Neenah High School, Suring High School and St. Thomas Aquinas Academy.
+Offered at Neenah High School, Marinette High School and St. Thomas Aquinas Academy.